 There is no calorific difference between timber types based only on the Oven Dry Weight.
 But denser timber burns longer because of its higher calorific density.
 The only consideration for burning wood is that it should be as dry as possible.

 By splitting logs and/or cutting them to short lengths, drying rate is accelerated.
 But it is still going to take many months rather than few weeks.
 Cutting in winter when the sap has dropped into the roots is a good idea.
-The reason wood needs drying out is that when you put a log into a fire all the moisture must be driven off before the wood will burn because it must use heat from the fire to drive out all the moisture and sometimes it uses ALL the heat!
+The reason wood needs drying out is that when you put a log into a fire all the moisture must be driven off before the wood will burn and it must use heat from the fire to drive out all the moisture.
+Sometimes it uses ALL the heat!

 But there's a further problem